mrkkrp/megaparsec-site/tutorials/switch-from-parsec-to-megaparsec.md

 ### Monad transformers

 Note that all tools in Megaparsec work with any instance of `MonadParsec`.
-All commonly useful monad transformers like `StateT` and `WriterT` are instances of `MonadParsec` out of box.
+All commonly useful monad transformers like `StateT` and `WriterT` are instances of `MonadParsec` out of the box.
 For example, what if you want to collect contents of comments, (say, they are documentation strings of a sort), you may want to have backtracking user state were you put last encountered comment satisfying some criteria, and then when you parse function definition you can check the state and attach doc-string to your parsed function.
 It's all possible and easy with Megaparsec:

 ```haskell
 import Control.Monad.State.Lazy